kzhuoxu/Driver_Ped_Interaction_Analysis/ReadME.md

 1. **Data Preparation**: Ensure that the raw data is placed in the `RawData/` directory.
 2. **Running Notebooks**: Open the Jupyter notebooks (`Movement_Visualization_David.ipynb` and `Movement_Visualization_KK.ipynb`) in Jupyter Lab or Jupyter Notebook.
-3. **Visualization**: Execute the cells in the notebooks to generate visualizations of the pedestrian movement data.
+3. **Visualization**: Execute the cells in the notebook `Movement_Visualization_KK.ipynb` to generate visualizations of the pedestrian movement data.
+   - Driver-Ped 2D Animation: This section includes cells for generating 2D animations that illustrate the interaction between drivers and pedestrians.
+   - Driver A: 3D Close-up Animation: This part of the notebook generates close-up 3D animations of Driver A, focusing on detailed movements and interactions.
+   - Pedestrian B: 3D Close-up Animation: Similar to the Driver A section, this part generates close-up 3D animations of Pedestrian B, highlighting specific movements.
+   - Run: This section contains the code to execute the full set of animations and visualizations.
+Running this will produce all the visual outputs as specified in the previous sections.
+   - Testing: This section includes cells for testing the animations and visualizations before incorporating them into the "Run" section, to ensure they are correctly generated and aligned with the expected outcomes.
 ## Results

 The results of the analysis are visualized in the form of plots and videos.
 These visualizations can be found in the `GeneratedVideos/` directory.